Our Values

 Have a strong work ethic

-Be comfortable with coding in at least one programming language
+Be proficient in coding in at least one programming language

 Some tools and resources used in our group are listed here.